jmattaa/laser/CONFIGURATION.md

 If you do not define these functions in your configuration file, the default functions from the default configuration file will be used automatically.
-If there is a missing constant or function the default configuration file will be used.
+If there is a missing constant or function the default configuration values will be used.